jamesm1984/SinglePageAplication/README.md

 Node.js

-- I used Node to provide interaction between users.
-Giving users dynamic updated content when other users make changes.
+- I used Node to provide dynamic updated content.

+Backbone.js

+- I used Node to provide the structure of the one page appliction.

 jQuery